mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/QUEST-3.1-PEACEKEEPERS.md

 > *One year has passed since you prevented the war.
 The Treaty of Judgment Border holds—barely.*
 >
-> *Thaldros and Aethoria coexist along an uneasy border.
+> *The frontier territories exist in uneasy peace with the Crown.
 Trade resumed.
 Prisoners exchanged.
 Diplomatic relations established.
 From the outside, it looks like peace.*
 >
 > *From the inside?
 You know better.
 You're the official Peacekeepers—neutral mediators appointed by both kingdoms.
 Every week brings new crises.
 Border disputes.
 Trade disagreements.
 Assassination attempts.
 Diplomatic incidents.*
 >